 Good news!
-If you drive around to the other side of Looking Glass Rock in the Brevard area, you will find a very walkable hiking trail to the top to enjoy the great views, looking back toward the Blue Ridge Parkway.
+If you drive around to the other side of Looking Glass Rock in the Brevard area, you will find a very walkable hiking trail to the top, where you can enjoy the great views looking back toward the Blue Ridge Parkway.
 The Looking Glass Rock Trail, located off the Forest Heritage Scenic Byway, is extremely popular and can be a bit crowded on warm weather weekends.
 It's perfect for a winter hike.
 (Be careful of ice on the rock face at the top in cold weather.)
 It's only about 45 minutes from downtown Asheville.
-Nearby are Looking Glass Falls, Sliding Rock, Log Hollow Falls, Cove Creek Falls, Slick Rock Falls, Moore Cove Falls, John Rock hike, Daniel Ridge Falls hike, Pink Beds Hike and Cradle of Forestry.
+Nearby are Looking Glass Falls, Sliding Rock, Log Hollow Falls, Cove Creek Falls, Slick Rock Falls, Moore Cove Falls, John Rock hike, Daniel Ridge Falls hike, Pink Beds hike and the Cradle of Forestry.

 After about two miles, the trail reaches a flat rock area, which is used as a helicopter pad by the local rescue squad for injured rock climbers.
 This is a good resting spot.
 A spur trail heads off to the left past the helipad, which leads to some nice views from Lower Looking Glass Cliffs.

 From the helipad, continue on the main trail to the summit.
 At the actual summit, there are a couple of nice campsites, but no views.
 Keep walking!
 The trail continues past the summit and after a short descent you will arrive at Upper Looking Glass Cliffs, where you will be treated to some spectacular views.
 Do not get too close to the edge!
 It is very easy to slip, and a fall from here would most certainly be fatal.

 Take some snacks or lunch in your backpack and enjoy a picnic with an amazing view at the top.
 As with every hike, take plenty of water.
 The nearest restrooms and vending machines are at the nearby Center for Wildlife Education.